Home is Where You Hang Your Hammock

 I get that a hammock is the perfect tool for relaxing around the campsite, but when I’m in enjoying the great outdoors, I’m not really lounging around.
 I prefer to be active.
 If I’m lying down, I’m going to be sleeping.

 Yes, of course, a hammock can also be used for sleeping, but it has always seemed a somewhat impractical solution to me—primarily because you need a pair of conveniently placed trees to set up most hammocks.
-Sure, locating two cooperating trees is a relatively common happenstance in many places, but when it’s not (like when you’re camping above 10,000 feet), you don’t have a hammock—you have a weird blanket.
+Sure, locating two cooperating trees is a relatively common happenstance in many places, but when it’s not (like when you’re camping above 10,000 feet), you don’t have a hammock.
+You just have a weird blanket.

 Proponents of hammocks say how great it is to not sleep inside a tent.
 I will agree that sleeping under the stars is a wonderful experience.
 But you certainly don’t need a hammock to enjoy the experience of a shelter-free night in the wilderness—simply lie down on the ground and have at it.